 Ridling is a graduate of the University of the Ozarks.
 Upon graduation, he entered a management training program in 1967 with Fireman's Fund Insurance, leading to several management positions and culminating in his service as executive vice president of U.S. operations.
 In 1987, he embraced a new challenge, leaving California to come back to his native South.
-He traded his stock in American Express (which owned Fireman's Fund at the time) for ownership in Southern Guaranty, a Fireman's Fund subsidiary headquartered in Montgomery.
+He traded his interest in American Express (which owned Fireman's Fund at the time) for ownership in Southern Guaranty, a Fireman's Fund subsidiary headquartered in Montgomery.
 He came to Montgomery as president and CEO of Southern Guaranty.
 The following year, Southern Guaranty sold to Winterthur Swiss, and he remained in his previous role and added the duties of chairman until his retirement December 31, 2003.

 Following his retirement from Southern Guaranty, Ridling remained active.
 He and other local business leaders formed River Bank and Trust, where he currently serves as vice chairman.
-He has also been an integral part of many community civic charitable endeavors.